 Section 7.1 Transfer Taxes.
 The Buyer and the Seller shall each be responsible for and pay for, fifty percent (50%) of any and all Transfer Taxes imposed in connection with, this Agreement and each of the Ancillary Agreements and the transactions contemplated hereby and thereby.
 In the event that any such Transfer Taxes are required under applicable Law to be collected, remitted or paid by the Seller or any of the Seller Subsidiaries or any agent thereof, on the one hand, or Buyer, on the other hand, the other party shall pay fifty percent (50%) of such Transfer Taxes to the responsible party, as applicable, at the Closing or thereafter, as applicable, as requested by the responsible party.
 Notwithstanding the foregoing, all payments due to the Sellers shall be made without any deduction or withholding on account of any Taxes, except as required by a change in applicable Law after the date hereof, in which case the Buyer shall deduct such required amounts and remit them to the appropriate taxing authority, and such withheld amounts shall be treated as paid to Sellers for all purposes under this Agreement; provided that, at least twenty (20) Business Days prior to making any such deduction or withholding, Buyer shall notify the Sellers in writing of the amount and basis of such deduction and withholding and shall cooperate in good faith with the Sellers to use reasonable efforts identified by the Sellers to eliminate or mitigate any such requirement to deduct or withhold to the extent permitted by applicable Law.
-The Seller shall prepare and timely file all Returns required to be filed in respect of any and all Transfer Taxes, provided that the Buyer shall prepare any such Returns that are the primary responsibility of the Buyer under applicable Law.
-The preparation of any such Returns shall be subject to the other party's approval, which approval shall not be unreasonably withheld, conditioned or delayed.
+The Seller shall prepare and timely file all Returns required to be filed in respect of any and all Transfer Taxes, provided that the Buyer shall prepare any such Returns shall be subject to the other party's approval, which approval shall not be unreasonably withheld, conditioned or delayed.